Rad Foodie

 Optional herbs and spices

 Use your favorite dry rub, this amazing homemade all-purpose seasoning, or try a variety of flavors that contribute a deep flavor to the meat.
 In addition to salt and pepper, rosemary, thyme, mint, basil, oregano and garlic are excellent choices.
-Also consider Eastern and North African spice combinations such as Tikka Masala, Harissa, and Ras El Hanout in addition to individual spices such as cumin, cinnamon, clove, chili and coriander.How to serve
+You'll find a combination of these spices in my Mediterranean Seasoning recipe.
+Also consider Eastern and North African spice combinations such as Tikka Masala, Harissa, and Ras El Hanout.

-- Pinapple Habanero Sauce – the sweetnes and acidity of the pineapple and heat from the peppers is magical with rich meats and smoky undertones
+• Pinapple Habanero Sauce – the sweetness and acidity of the pineapple and heat from the peppers is magical with rich meats and smoky undertones

 How to store